What is Saffron Used For? Top 6 Uses, Cooking Tips & Buying Guide

 Price Expensive (typically $10–$50 per gram) Very cheap (often under $1 per gram)

-When shopping for saffron, look for reputable brands or sources like Iran, India, or Spain—countries known for high-quality saffron.
-Avoid any product that smells artificial or looks too bright.
+When shopping for saffron, look for reputable brands from Iran, India, or Spain.
+Avoid products with artificial smells or unnaturally bright colors.

 Saffron Bags